 Ali Jan Maqsood

-The writer studies Law at University Law College Quetta.
-He tweets at @Alijanmaqsood12.
+The writer is a student of Law at University Law College Quetta and tweets at @Alijanmaqsood12.

 Share your comments!